RolfBremer/gloss-awe/sample-usage.typ

 ```

-= Why Having a Glossary in Times of Search Functionality?
+= Why Having a Glossary in Times of Search Functionality on the Internet?

 A well-defined Glossary can be very helpful in documents where very specific meanings of
 certain Terms are used.
 For example, the term "Context".
 In a specific document it